digital-values/RTO/Recon and Initial Access.md

 Email and web scanners are capable of parsing these out and taking some action.
 They may be removed entirely, or the URL content fetched and scanned by an AV sandbox.
 HTML smuggling allows us to get around this by embedding the payload into the HTML source code and using JavaScript to construct URLs by the browser at runtime.

 ## Host Recon

+List processes, use "Seatbelt" tool to gather system information, take screenshots, use the keylogger, net logons for user sessions